european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 ### Hospitalisations

-- Belgium, Czechia, Denmark, Estonia, Germany, Greece, Ireland, Italy, Latvia, Malta, Netherlands, Slovakia, Spain
+- Belgium, Czechia, Estonia, Germany, Greece, Ireland, Italy, Latvia, Malta, Netherlands, Slovakia

-- **Data warning!** Recent missing data in: Belgium, Denmark, Germany, and Spain
+- **Data warning!** Recent missing data in: Belgium and Germany

 The Hub validates and evaluates hospitalisation forecasts against data collated by [Our World in